Help & Advice Articles, Videos and How-to-Guides

 - Manage plant encroachment

-- Water your green roof when there is no rain
+- Water your green roof through extended periods of no rain

 - Identify common problems and solve them

 We’ve written a full guide on how you can look after your green roof throughout the year.
-Head to our green roof maintenance guide.
+Head to our green roof maintenance guide for intensive and extensive green roofs.

 Permagard – Providing Solutions.
 Inspiring Confidence.